Marshall L. Saunders: RESULTS

-Citizen Climate Lobby
+Citizens Climate Lobby

 After learning of the threat posed by climate change, Saunders realized he had to educate members of Congress about the issue.
 After he had lobbied Congress for 15 years on hunger, microcredit, and poverty, he believed the next logical step was an organization focused on the climate, saying "There's got to be an organization that teaches ordinary people to lobby the Congress on environmental issues and climate issues."
 In 2007 Saunders worked with RESULTS' founder Sam Daley-Harris and used his personal wealth to create the Citizens' Climate Lobby.

 The organization has grown to over 400 chapters.
 The organization enables citizens to be effective lobbyists, helping them to persuasively advocate for climate policies, most recently a revenue-neutral carbon tax.
 The Energy Innovation and Carbon Dividend Act of 2019 (H.R.
 763) was introduced in 2019 and is based on the group's policy plan, a carbon tax and dividend designed to lower greenhouse gas emissions.